 Our company exists to bridge this gap.
 No other team is as focused or experienced in building software for the various healthcare personas.

 Contrary to popular belief, designing and developing successful software is not about secrets, hacks, or shortcuts.
 It's also not measured by hours of time invested.
 Rather, it’s measured by iterations.

 You can plan software projects all you want, but you need to actually build, launch, and learn from them.

 Because of this, we have high expectations for our teams and also for our clients.
 We operate with a bias to action, continuous feedback, and an emotional investment in each client's success.

 Health companies, ranging from up-and-coming startups to Fortune 1000 behemoths, hire us to build their software and digital products.
 To do that, many individual steps, skills, and deliverables need to align.
-Our team specializes in three types of work that we find spearhead all software initiatives.
+Our team specializes in four types of work that spearhead all software initiatives.

-We don’t just build software products.
+We don’t just build software products though.
 We build companies, teams, and people, too.

 For many of our clients, we vet engineers and designers, advise on strategic initiatives, and introduce teams to capital.

 We understand that all great products begin with people banding together and that human relationships drive these interactions and decisions.

 If you’re a VC or PE firm, we provide technical evaluations for your portfolio companies, interview possible engineering candidates, and act as a technical sounding board for upcoming projects in exchange for referrals and introductions to new founders and companies.